 We recommend grinding your coffee fresh each time you make a coffee.

-Make sure you keep your coffee equipment clean by backwashing after use by back-flushing.
+Make sure you keep your group head clean by back-flushing after use.

 Dirty coffee equipment will taint the flavour of your coffee.

 Make sure your tamp is the correct size for your portafilter basket.